 What happens during treatment?

 This treatment makes you slightly radioactive for several weeks.
 Your body will gradually get rid of the radioactivity through your wee, sweat and saliva.
-You will be kept in hospital when the radioactivity is highest, which is usually between 1-5 days.
+You will be kept in hospital when the radioactivity is highest, which is usually between 1 to 5 days.
 You will be looked after in a side room on the ward, either on your own or with someone else having the same treatment.

 During this treatment, the amount of contact you can have with your friends, family and the nurses will be limited, to protect them from exposure to the radiation.
 Anyone pregnant or younger than 18 usually isn’t allowed to visit.
 This can make you feel lonely.
 You will be able to keep in touch with your friends and family by phone and internet.
 There should be plenty of books, magazines, DVDs, computer games and a TV in the room.
 You can take in a few of your own things in to help pass the time.
 Ask your team whether you can take a computer or an MP3 player into the room with you.
 Anything that comes back out of your room will be checked for radiation levels.
 Sometimes your things may have to be kept on the ward for a while if the radiation levels are high.
 But they’ll be returned to you when they’re safe again.